AS FAR: First African title (1984–2004)

-The Return (2004-)
+The Return (2004–)

-The Royal Army won two successive titles for the Moroccan Throne Cup in two Clasico matches at the expense of rival Wydad Casablanca, in 2003 with a goal of zero from a header by Hafeez Abdel-Sadiq with a pass from Ahmed, and in the 2004 final, the match ended in a goalless draw, which continued into overtime as well, to decide the penalty shootout, which marked the brilliance of goalkeeper Tariq Al-Jarmouni, and the match ended with the army winning 3-0 on penalties.
+The Royal Army won two successive titles for the Moroccan Throne Cup in two Clasico matches at the expense of rival Wydad Casablanca, in 2003 with a goal of zero from a header by Hafeez Abdel-Sadiq with a pass from Ahmed, and in the 2004 final, the match ended in a goalless draw, which continued into overtime as well, to decide the penalty shootout, which marked the brilliance of goalkeeper Tariq Al-Jarmouni, and the match ended with the army winning 3–0 on penalties.

 After a long absence from the championship title that lasted 15 seasons, the military team returned to win its 11th league title in 2005, in a historic match drawing the 30th and last round of the league, in the Mohammed V compound in front of Raja Casablanca, leaders by two points, which needed a draw only to crown the title, but it was The soldiers have another opinion, and the Mohamed Fakhir battalion was able to overthrow Raja and win a clean double signed by Mohamed Armoumen, who also won the top scorer title.
 The army took the championship title from the city of Casablanca amid a great public astonishment for the opponent and the great joy of the soldiers, where the meeting was titled in the 21st century match in the Moroccan championship.

-After 20 years of winning its first African title, the FAR team won the CAF Confederation Cup in 2005 after defeating the Nigerian Dolphins F.C 3-1 in aggregate.
-Asfar later went on to lose the 2006 CAF Super Cup against Al Ahly SC on penalties.
+After 20 years of winning its first African title, the FAR team won the CAF Confederation Cup in 2005 after defeating the Nigerian Dolphins F.C 3–1 in aggregate.
+AS FAR later went on to lose the 2006 CAF Super Cup against Al Ahly SC on penalties.

-On 2 December 2006, Asfar lost the 2006 CAF Confederation Cup final after losing to Étoile Sportive du Sahel on an away goal.
-In 2007, Asfar won the Throne Cup after defeating Rachad Bernoussi on penalties.
+On 2 December 2006, AS FAR lost the 2006 CAF Confederation Cup final after losing to Étoile Sportive du Sahel on an away goal.
+In 2007, AS FAR won the Throne Cup after defeating Rachad Bernoussi on penalties.
 Next season, they managed to clinch both domestic titles, the 2008 Botola and the Throne Cup.
-IN 2009, Asfar won the Throne Cup after defeating Fath Union Sport on penalties.
+IN 2009, As far won the Throne Cup after defeating Fath Union Sport on penalties.

-After 11 trophyless seasons, Asfar clinched the 2020 Throne Cup after defeating Moghreb Tétouan 3-0.
-They qualified to the 2023 CAF Confederation Cup, after a 15 year continental drought.
+After 11 trophyless seasons, AS FAR clinched the 2020 Throne Cup after defeating Moghreb Tétouan 3–0.
+They qualified to the 2023 CAF Confederation Cup, after a 15-year continental drought.
+In their return to continental competition, AS FAR topped their group stage, qualifying to the knock out stages.
+Later to be knocked out in the quarter-finals against USM Alger.

+After 15 years, AS FAR won its 13th league title in 2023 after topping the table with 67 points.